T 人 N 中

 missTANGQ is trained in Chinese folk dance and movement techniques based on Yin-Yang philosophy.
 She combines these ancient tools with new interactive media and video installations to create ceremonious experiences that migrate between time, cultures, the subconscious and imaginative realms.
 Aimed at healing modern disconnections between self, others and nature, her performance work re-unites the sacred into urban life.
 Through the creation of new rituals grounded in her cultural tradition, she weaves together a tapestry of storytelling, co-creation, and transformative communion.

 Through 6 years of working as the Director of Engagement for a non-profit serving marginalized communities, she has developed and led nationally renowned educational programs and workshops that unite arts exploration with humanizing liberation pedagogy.
 She is always seeking ways to maintain a high level of interactivity and audience participation in her art.
-Her work among community and cultural work has led her to study Chinese metaphysics and philosophy as instruments for healing and self-development.
+Her community and cultural work has led her to study Chinese metaphysics and philosophy as instruments for healing and self-development.
 She has made it a mission to utilize these ancient technologies to explore the intersections of nature, the human spirit and mysticism.
 She has developed mask-making workshops that use divination to explore archetypes, identity and mythology.
 These themes also reflect the queer and immigrant experience as it seeks to transform what has been inherited by society and culture into a creative undertaking of self-creation.
 As an activist, artist and educator, she facilitates the passageway through the inner and outer worlds to birth new narratives of being.

-As an emerging artist working professionally since 2014, her work has been featured in numerous galleries and performance spaces in Seattle, New York, Hawaii, Mexico, China and the Bay Area.
+As an emerging artist working professionally since 2014, her work has been featured in numerous galleries and performance spaces in Seattle, New York, the Bay Area, Hawaii, Mexico and China.
 She has been the recipient of awards granted by Artist Trust, 4Culture and Seattle Office of Arts and Culture.
 She has recently completed residencies with the Santa Cruz Museum of Art and History and Xucun International Art Commune in China.
 She is the co-curator of the upcoming Diasporic Alchemy exhibition at SOMArts in San Francisco through the SOMArts Curatorial Residency Program.